PoisotLab/ms_metaweb_transfer/manuscript.md

 downside of this approach is that Canada is a colonial construct with no relevance to ecological processes.

-One important aspect in which Europe and Canada differ is the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850a show that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was
+TK One important aspect in which Europe and Canada differ is the legacy of human impacts, which have been much longer in Europe. @Nenzen2014Imp850a show that even at small scales (the Iberian peninsula), mammal food webs retain the signal of both climate change and human activity, even when this human activity was